RisPNG/stealth-lock/README.md

 I like locking my screen, but I don't like having my system going to a different screen to do it.
 So instead of a lock screen, I want a screen lock.

 ## PSA
-I have little to zero knowledge of an extension for the GNOME Shell, let alone develop it.
+I have little to zero knowledge about GNOME Shell extensions, let alone develop it.
 So this extension has been basically birthed to life by vibe-coding, although I do possess programming skills to steer the AI towards a certain direction that's not entirely absolutely trash code.